Centerville, Butte County, California

-Centerville is an unincorporated community in Butte County, California along Butte Creek.
+Centerville is an unincorporated community in Butte County, California, United States, situated along Butte Creek.
 It was midway between Helltown and Diamondville.
-The area is about one and three quarters miles, straight-line distance, west of Paradise.
+The area is approximately one and three-quarter miles, straight-line distance, west of Paradise.

 Geography

 The US Geological Survey defines it as a populated place with a feature ID of 1658249.
 The community is 659 ft above mean sea level.
-The area is inside area code 530.
-Access to the area is via Honey Run Road off Skyway Avenue about 1.5 mi east of State Route 99.
+The area is served by area code 530.
+Access to the area is via Honey Run Road off Skyway Avenue, approximately 1.5 mi east of State Route 99.

 History

 The post office was named for John Adams, its first postmaster, and operated from 1880 to 1913.

 Centerville Cemetery is located less than a mile northeast at (NAD27).

 Centerville Power Plant is a small hydroelectric power plant in the community.
 When the plant is in operation, the volume of water in the creek goes up.
 Signs downstream along Butte Creek warn that the water level can rise suddenly without warning.
-The facility was built about 1900 and generates electricity using water facilities that once supplied a hydraulic mine during California's Gold Rush.
+The facility was built in 1900 and generates electricity using water facilities that once supplied a hydraulic mine during California's Gold Rush.